syncfusion-content/uwp-docs/uwp/Docking/Tabbed-Window.md

 ---
 layout: post
-title: Tabbed Window in UWP Docking control | Syncfusion®
+title: Tabbed Window in UWP SfDockingManager | Syncfusion®
-description: Learn here all about Tabbed Window support in Syncfusion® UWP Docking (SfDockingManager) control and more.
+description: Learn how to arrange child windows as Tabbed Window in the Syncfusion® UWP SfDockingManager control using TargetNameInDockedMode and SideInDockedMode properties.
 platform: uwp
 control: SfDockingManager
 documentation: ug
 ---

-# Tabbed Window in UWP Docking (SfDockingManager)
+# Tabbed Window in UWP SfDockingManager

 A child window can be arranged as a Tabbed window by setting `TargetNameInDockedMode` and the side value as `Tabbed` using the property `SideInDockedMode`.